 - Main-level credit cards

 You’ll get all the benefits of the entry-level cards, plus a free first checked bag on Air Canada flights, regardless of whether you paid with points, cash, or a combo of the two.
 Travelling with some friends?
 If you’re all on the same reservation, up to eight people can also get that free first checked bag.
 Plus, you’ll get an Elite Status qualification boost when you spend 10k in a calendar year.
-If you have a secondary cardholder on account, they’ll be able to take advantage of many of your perks as well, even when traveling on their own.
+If you have a secondary cardholder on account, they’ll be able to take advantage of many of your perks as well, even when travelling on their own.

 - Premium-level credit cards